- Quinton M. Herbert, JD Director and Chief Human Capital Officer

 Ms. Wines has worked in local and state governments for over a decade with a background in budgeting and finance.
 Before taking on her current role, Lindsay served as the Chief of Staff for the Baltimore City Office of Information and Technology where she helped lead the creation of the City’s first-ever Inclusive Digital Transformation Strategic Plan.
 She has also served as the Deputy Director of the Baltimore City Department of Transportation, where she was responsible for strategic planning and oversight of a $150M operating budget.
 Ms. Wines also held positions at the Baltimore City Department of Finance and the Maryland Department of Budget and Management.

 Joanne Ashton is the Chief of Shared Services and Recruitment for the City of Baltimore’s Department of Human Resources (“DHR”).
-She provides leadership and guidance to the Offices of Shared Services, Recruitment, and Examinations.
+She provides leadership and guidance to the Offices of Shared Services, Recruitment, and Promotional Testing.

-Ms. Ashton earned her Executive Master’s degree in International Business from Walden University, a Bachelor's degree in Human Resource Management from Averett University, and an Associate's degree in Retail Management from Dutchess Community College.
+Ms. Ashton earned her Executive Master’s degree in Business Management from Walden University, a Bachelor's degree in Human Resource Management from Averett University, and an Associate's degree in Retail Management from Dutchess Community College.
 She is a Society for Human Resource Management Senior Certified Professional (SHRM-SCP).
+In addition, she is a member of the Chesapeake Human Resources Association (CHRA) and the CHRA Book Club, and a 2005 graduate of Leadership Howard County.

 Ray Gulhar joined the City of Baltimore’s Department of Human Resources (“DHR”) in May 2016 as the Chief of Employee Benefits.
 He is responsible for managing the comprehensive benefits program offered to City employees and retirees, including self-insured medical plans, dental plans, basic and optional life insurance, prescription drug plans, vision plans, flexible spending accounts, wellness and preventive care programs, and COBRA while ensuring the benefit programs meet the City’s fiscal policy and comply with Federal and State laws and regulations and contractual agreements.